See also our page describing upcoming events that we are organising or involved in.

 This workshop was for representatives of local government and their delivery partners who wished to explore what maps of nature’s services can do to achieve cost-effective delivery of local government functions.
 This event formed part of the Network's mapping ecosystem services theme.
 See the web page with more infomation about the event.

 InVEST workshops, London 5th March, Edinburgh 7th March 2013

 These one day events introduced a family of tools to map and value ecosystem services produced by the Natural Capital Project in the United States.
 They were delivered by representatives of the Natural Capital Project.
 See the event flyer for further information.
-A separate webpage has been created with more information and presentations from the day.
 This event formed part of the Network's valuation theme for the first half of 2013.

 Mapping ecosystem services, Sheffield, 26th November 2012